 What’s next after List Acquisition Program Templates?
 Stay tuned…

 Keep an eye out for the Etumos Guide to Program Templates, due to come out in the next few days!
 In the guide, you’ll not only see event templates explained in further detail, but program templates for webinars, content, event, email cast, and much more.
-Leave a comment below if you have questions about the contents of this article, and as always feel free to contact Etumos if you’re looking for help setting up programs templates in your instance.
+Leave a comment below if you have questions about the contents of this article, and as always feel free to contact Etumos if you’re looking for help setting up program templates in your instance.